 Duration: Three days and three nights

-Philadelphia may be known as the City of Brotherly Love and famous for its cheesesteaks and soft pretzels, but did you know the region's also home to some amazing agricultural genius as well?
-In fact, those fresh, local ingredients that are so plentiful is what's brought some of the nation's hottest chefs to the city and its surrounding countryside, where chefs pride themselves in finding the best cheeses, produce and more to pair with local wines for an exquisite menu.
-The region is also where you can literally stop and smell the roses with visits to peaceful gardens and nature centers.
-So take some time from the hustle and bustle of the city.
-Stop and savor the tastes of Philadelphia and the Countryside.
+Philadelphia may be known as the City of Brotherly Love and famous for its cheesesteaks and soft pretzels, but did you know the region is also home to some amazing agriculture as well?
+In fact, those fresh, local ingredients that are so plentiful is what's brought some of the nation's hottest chefs to the city and its surrounding countryside.
+So take some time from the hustle and bustle of the city, and stop and savor the tastes of Philadelphia and the Countryside.

 Pairing the region’s freshest local and seasonal ingredients, you’re sure to enjoy the restaurant’s quintessential Pennsylvania farm-to-table experience.Read More >

 This yummy café offers delicious and healthy breakfast and lunch options for its customers.
 If you’re in the mood for breakfast, try one of the poached egg specialties or the gourmet whole grain pancakes with real maple syrup.
 If you’re stopping in for lunch, maybe try a delightful salad or a juicy burger.
 To accompany your meal, be sure to take advantage of the 25 premium loose teas available.Read More >